 Corporate Stakes Could be Higher.

 Sometimes, we make-believe that there is less at stake when corporations are considering successors (that is, when compared to a nation).
 Corporate stakes can sometimes be bigger than national politics.
-As at August 2011, when Tim Cook finally took-over as CEO, Apple had $108b in revenue (trailing 12 months).
+As of August 2011, when Tim Cook finally took over as CEO, Apple had $108b in revenue (trailing 12 months).
 Apple would have ranked as the 35th biggest state economy in America, the 7th biggest economy in Africa and 102nd global economy (current GDP vs 2011 revenue numbers).
 With stakes so high, politics, coercion and manipulation would be rampant as humans hustle for power.

 Across Africa, there’s a struggle to find qualified successors in both politics and business.
 Lessons may have to be learnt from those who played this game at such high levels and achieved distinctions.
 I think the best way to look at these lessons is to examine a few assumptions I learnt along the way about succession.

 It is assumed that most successors were first great mentees.
 In the case of Tim, that was far from the truth.
 Tim was well respected in the industry and it appears Steve did everything to recruit him.
 Tim had been Director of North African Fulfilment at Compaq and was establishing himself as a maverick in operations management.
 He was skilled at optimizing operations to make them leaner and better.